cotyembry/notes/README.md

     git merge --abort

-#Untracked files, Staged files, Commit files; .gitignore help to deal with these files
+#.gitignore help to deal with the following: Untracked files, Staged files, and Committed files
 .gitignore will only ignore files that are `untracked` meaning they have never been commit (or if they have been commited the files need to be changed from `tracked` to `untracked`

 to do this do the following